vivi2393142/PICA/README.md

 -   #### Add Elements

-    Click or Drag to add new element in own design.
+    Click or Drag to add a new element in the design.

     <kbd>
     <img src="./src/img/src/readme/addElements.gif" >